Major professional sports leagues in the United States and Canada: Major League Soccer

-Major League Soccer is the top-level men's professional soccer league in the United States.
-As of the league's 2025 season, MLS has 30 teams, with 27 in the United States and 3 in Canada.
-The league began play in 1996, its creation a requirement by FIFA for awarding the United States the right to host the 1994 World Cup.
+Major League Soccer, operating in the United States and Canada, is the top-level men's professional soccer league in the U.S., while the top-level soccer league sanctioned by the Canadian Soccer Association is the Canadian Premier League (CPL).
+As of the league's 2026 season, MLS has 30 teams, with 27 in the U.S. and 3 in Canada.
+The league began play in 1996, its creation a requirement by FIFA for awarding the U.S. the right to host the 1994 World Cup.
 MLS was the first major Division I outdoor soccer league in the U.S. since the North American Soccer League (NASL) operated from 1968 to 1984.
 MLS has increased in popularity following the adoption of the Designated Player Rule in 2007, which allowed MLS to sign stars such as David Beckham (from whom the rule took its colloquial name 'the Beckham rule'), Thierry Henry, and Lionel Messi.
 In 2017, MLS reported an average attendance of 22,112 per game, with total attendance exceeding 8.2 million overall, both breaking previous MLS attendance records, while 2018 saw Atlanta United FC break multiple single-game attendance records, with crowd figures of over 70,000 among the highest team attendances worldwide.